kyledes/domain_count/README.md

 Non-unicode data is logged and skipped.
 Any valid data on the same line as non-unicode data will be lost.
 Python is handling the non-ascii character set email address.
 I attempted to isolate the binary data from the email address in the test by reading one byte at a time.
-I doing so I thought I would lose the ability to parse non-ascii characters (larger than a single byte).
+In doing so I thought, I would lose the ability to parse non-ascii characters (larger than a single byte).
 Sadly, that means nightclubHades.org is skipped.